How can i take action?

 Executive Assistant to the CEO

 Hannah Milgrom currently serves as the Executive Assistant to Jennifer Siebel Newsom and a “full time feminist” with The Representation Project.
 She graduated Phi Beta Kappa, Magna Cum Laude with a degree in History from UC Berkeley, where she also worked on student government political campaigns.
 She then took a small detour to explore her passion for food, working at a local, sustainable San Francisco restaurant and writing for Tasting Table: San Francisco.
 She is happy to be back working toward her true passions of gender equality and social justice, though she continues to eat good food as a pretty serious side hobby.
-Her other past work includes public policy advocacy at Jewish Family Service of Los Angeles and assistant researcher for Nina Tassler, Chair of CBS Corporation.
+Her other past work includes public policy advocacy at Jewish Family Service of Los Angeles and assistant researcher for Nina Tassler, Chair of CBS Entertainment.

 Board Chair & Secretary